 The Office Time Planner

 I have worked many jobs in my life, but until I seriously dedicated my life to freelance writing, I never had to actually plan my day down to the details.
-Trust me, if you don’t plan your day, you may find yourself running around in circles by the end of it.
+Trust me, and if you don’t plan your day, you may find yourself running around in circles by the end of it.
 Notifications can only go so far to make you move, and scratch that item off your to-do list, but you will have to decide when to do what before which deadline.

 Work Like The Rest Of The Planet

 Speaking of handling deadlines, I have not tried this yet because I am afraid that if I do, my business will come crumbling down.
 However, my wife thinks it is a wonderful idea to set and work office hours.
 Trying to work 9 to 5 might be too much for me to handle.
-However, I may be able to work 5 to 9.
+However, I may be able to work from 5 to 9.
 Yeah, 5 am to about 9 pm just might give me enough time to do everything.

 The point is, set office hours and adhere to the schedule like your life depends upon it.
 You (and your spouse) will be happier if you do.

 We, as time-challenged freelance content writers, have to be extremely careful about what jobs we accept and what jobs we need to let pass.
 I used to grab everything that came across my desk.
-Now, I gauge how much time it will take, what it pays and compare that number to what I already have in the works minus how much time I don’t have to work on it.
+Now, I gauge how much time it will take, and what it pays and compare that number to what I already have in the works minus how much time I don’t have to work on it.

 This simple, yet effective formula was easy to set up in both Excel and Formula in Open Office.
 I type in the projected numbers and see what will pay the most in the long haul.
 Of course, sometimes I just go on instinct – which I usually regret.